It's like having a pharmacist for a best friend

 Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Other cancers: New cancerous lesions on the skin, such as squamous cell cancer or new melanomas can occur while you are taking dabrafenib.
-It is important to have your skin examined before starting this medication, every 2 months while you are taking this medication and until 6 months after stopping the medication.
-Signs of squamous cell cancer include sores, warts of bumps that bleed or do not heal.
+It is important to have your skin examined before starting this medication, every 2 months while you are taking this medication, and until 6 months after stopping the medication.
+Signs of squamous cell cancer include sores, warts, or bumps that bleed or do not heal.
 Signs of melanoma include moles with an irregular shape, border, or colour that are changing shape or are growing.
 If you notice any of these signs, contact your doctor as soon as possible.

 It is also possible to develop other cancers while taking dabrafenib.
 Discuss your concerns with your doctor before starting to take dabrafenib.